310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Souma v3 %}
 Haha, I would more say it is you who is affable no matter who you speak to, Sengoku.

-Although, Ryuseitai is predominantly more soft-hearted compared to Akatsuki—In other words, it feels relaxing to intermingle with you.
+Although, Ryuseitai is predominantly more soft-hearted compared to Akatsuki — In other words, it feels relaxing to intermingle with you.
 I believe that your group is remarkably unsuitable for such a ferocious atmosphere.
 {% endbubble %}

 {% bubble Tetora %}
-Mm~ Thing is, Yumenosaki was like that too, so we *<em>are</em>* familiar with it.
+Mm~ Thing is, Yumenosaki was like that too, so we <em>are</em> familiar with it.

 But Morisaw—<em>Taichou</em> doesn't like seeing people crush each other, so he wants to put an end to those conflicts.